 What’s the stupidest thing you ever bought or took home as a souvenir?
 Popular souvenirs that makes you roll your eyes now, or you possibly have already thrown away.
 For me, it’s this little Vietnamese doll key chain.
 It’s too big to use, and yet, I still have it!
-But there are some souvenirs you love and will keep forever!

 My view of souvenirs has changed as my travel experiences change.
 On my first international trip I bought things because I saw them in a lot of stores and thought buying one would help me remember that place better.
 This is false, by the way.